 The poem begins with the speaker giving a few examples of how things, animate and inanimate, show their inner selves.
 The kingfisher catches “fire” as do the “dragonflies.”
 There is the sound of a rock falling in a well, and that of a hammer hitting the inside of a bell.
 These are the purposes of these objects and animals.

 Through their expression of their inner selves, they grow close to God.
 This is the same for human beings.
 If one taps into their most essential self, then they too will be inhabited by Christ and seen in a good light by God.

 Stones ring; like each tucked string tells, each hung bell’s

 Bow swung finds tongue to fling out broad its name;

-The next lines give the poem give the reader another example of object and connected imagery.
+The next lines provide another example of object and connected imagery.
 He speaks on a round well.
 There are “Stones” falling into the ring of the well and hitting the bottom.
 The sound they make is what’s important.

 The final line of this half of the octet describes the way a bell makes sound.
 The “Bow” of the bell, that is the inside, is struck by the hammer.
 Hopkins uses personification to make it seem as if the bell is choosing to make its own sound— as if it is flicking out its own “tongue” to say “its name.”

 So far, with these four images, Hopkins appears to be interested in playing on the reader’s senses.
 Sight and sound have been triggered.
 It becomes clear later that the example Hopkins chose are not important, it is the fact of their expression he cares about.

 Each mortal thing does one thing and the same: